mvolkmann/blog/src/alpine.md

 ### x-model

-The `x-model` attribute binds an input value to an `x-data` variable.
+The `x-model` directive binds an input value to an `x-data` variable.
 For example:

 ```html